 With MAXQDA you can create frequency tables and charts for subcode frequencies.
 You can open this function in the ribbon menu via Codes > Subcode Statistics.

-The split “Choice of Codes” dialog box: on the left side, all existing codes that have subcodes are listed; on the right side your selected codes appear.
+The following dialog box appears: on the left side, all existing top-level codes that have subcodes are listed; on the right side your selected codes appear.
 In the middle, arrow buttons allow you to transfer codes from one window to the other.
 You can also do this by double clicking on a code.
 Click on the column header of either list in order to alphabetize content.

 The analysis can be restricted to currently activated documents and subcodes.
 To do so, check the appropriate boxes.

 The option Aggregate subcodes is selected by default.
 If the option is selected, the chosen level subcodes of the subcodes will be included in the analysis.
 They will be aggregated with the top-level code, and only this code will be displayed in the results table.
 If the option is deselected, only the direct subcodes of the selected code will be included in the analysis.